wacncontent/CustomizeTool/output/articles/sql-database/sql-database-service-tiers.md

 | **Standard** | The go-to option for most cloud applications, supporting multiple concurrent queries.
 Examples include workgroup or web applications. |
 | **Premium** | Designed for high transactional volume, supporting a large number of concurrent users and requiring the highest level of business continuity capabilities.
 Examples are databases supporting mission critical applications. |

 >[AZURE.NOTE] Web and Business editions are being retired.
-Find out how to [upgrade Web and Business editions](/documentation/articles/sql-database-upgrade-new-service-tiers). <!-- deleted by customization Please read the [Sunset FAQ](/home/features/sql-database/#priceweb-business/) if you plan to continue using Web and Business Editions. -->
+Find out how to [upgrade Web and Business editions](/documentation/articles/sql-database-upgrade-new-service-tiers).
+Please read the [Sunset FAQ](/home/features/sql-database/#priceweb-business/) if you plan to continue using Web and Business Editions.

-### Service tiers for single databases
+### Single database service tiers and performance levels
-For single databases there are multiple performance levels within each service tier, you have the flexibility to choose the level that best meets your workload’s demands.
+For single databases there are multiple performance levels within each service tier, you have the flexibility to choose the level that best meets your workloadâs demands.
 If you need to scale up or down, you can easily change the tiers of your database in the Azure Management Portal, with zero-downtime for your application.
 See [Changing Database Service Tiers and Performance Levels](/documentation/articles/sql-database-scale-up) for details.

 Performance characteristics listed here apply to databases created using [SQL Database V12](/documentation/articles/sql-database-v12-whats-new).
 In situations where the underlying hardware in Azure hosts multiple SQL databases, your database will still get a guaranteed set of resources, and the expected performance characteristics of your individual database is not affected.